SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     ```

 - (Lines 922-930) The new semantics preservation proofs rely on two
-  semantics for RTL that caculates stack consumption in two different
+  semantics for RTL that calculates stack consumption in two different
   ways:

   + In [`backend/RTL.v`](Stack-Aware-Nominal-CompCert/backend/RTL.v),
     a regular call pushes a new stage while a tailcall does not.
 When
     an internal function is entered, a new frame is recorded on the
     top-most stage.
-Since `stack_size` caculates the stack size by
+Since `stack_size` calculates the stack size by
-    adding up the sizes of frames, the stack size consumptions
+    adding up the sizes of frames, the stack size consumption
-    incurred by regular calls and tail calls to the same function are
+    incurred by regular calls and tail calls to the same function is
     the same.
 This matches with the description in Fig. 8 and is
     formalized in the following definition of the small-step
     transition: